ersmax/Programming_Projects_Cpp/5_programming_set_5/5.18_Highest_Score_Players/README.md

 ## Alternative implementation
 One could also use a different implementation of merge sort, by creating temporary arrays for left and right subpartitions.
-This would need copying and potentially overflow.
 Below is an example of such an implementation.
-The alternative code in the program provided is dangerous for a number of reasons:
+The alternative code in the program provided is dangerous for a number of reasons.
+Most importantly, it would need copying and has potentially a risk of stack overflow for large array size `MAX`.

-1. Memory Efficiency (Most Important Difference)
+1. Memory Efficiency (Most Critical factor)
    - The program allocates one auxiliary buffer (tempName, tempScore) once, and reuses it in all recursive calls.
    - The alternative allocates two full-size arrays (score1, score2, name1, name2)